Julian Pollersbeck: Lyon

-Pollersbeck joined Olympique Lyonnais in September 2020 on a four-year deal, for an initial fee of €250,000 that could rise to €300,000.
+Pollersbeck joined Ligue 1 club Lyon in September 2020 on a four-year deal, for an initial fee of €250,000 that could rise to €300,000.
 After the departure of backup keeper Ciprian Tătărușanu to Milan, Pollersbeck became the new backup to starter Anthony Lopes.
 He did not make his debut with the French club until 6 March 2021, in a 5–2 victory against Sochaux in the Coupe de France.

-Loan to Lorient

 On 31 January 2023, Pollersbeck joined fellow Ligue 1 club Lorient on loan until the end of the season.
+On 13 June 2023, Lyon announced that a mutual agreement had been reached with Pollersbeck to terminate his contract with the club upon his return from Lorient, making him a free agent on 1 July 2023.

+1. FC Magdeburg

+On 15 June 2023, Pollersbeck signed a contract with 2.
+Bundesliga club 1.
+FC Magdeburg.

+Jahn Regensburg

+On 27 June 2024, Pollersbeck moved to 2.
+Bundesliga club Jahn Regensburg.

 International career

 Pollersbeck made his Germany U21 debut in a 1–0 win over Turkey U21 on 10 November 2016.